sunsided/os/DIARY.md

 in Kernel mode (i.e., left UEFI); this can be done in the remote debug run configuration.
 I'm curious to see how this works when running this in a higher-half kernel.

+Since I need the information about the kernel's virtual memory address, as well as its physical location in both the UEFI (for the ELF loader) and in the linker script, I decided to pull it into the `kernel-info` crate which I now reuse in the kernel's `build.rs`.
+The linker script now uses `DEFINED(KERNEL_BASE)` and `DEFINED(PHYS_LOAD)` to allow external configuration.

 ## 2025-10-25

 Adding a serial output to the QEMU emulator turned out to be extremely helpful in finding out